daveboat/interview_prep/README.md

 prepared a review of my past work experience, but won't be sharing this document since it also contains personal information.

-Refer to my [blog post](https://daveboat.github.io) where I discuss my thoughts on the interview process and my preparation work.
+Also refer to my [blog post](https://daveboat.github.io/blogs/2020/08/14/my-big-tech-interview-experience/) where I discuss my thoughts on the interview process and my preparation work in more detail.